21 Scholarships for SLC 2020

 Her foundation, The Jeane Dixon Children to Children Foundation, continues to support causes that were important to her personally.
 She was a strong advocate of youth programs which supported the youth through education and outreach.
 She was passionate about ensuring children reach their maximum potential.
 Specifically, she wanted young people to understand that each student is special and unique.
 She believed support provides opportunities for young people to reach their maximum potential.

-Charlie Craig Scholarship
+Charles Craig Memorial Scholarship

 Charlie Craig's love for DECA began in 1964 at Norview High School in Norfolk.
 As a junior in high school, he was Mr. DECA.
 He went to Old Dominion University and prepared for a teaching career in Marketing.
 That career bagan in 1973 at Booker T Washington High School in Norfolk.
 Charlie started the first school store at BTW, and it was a predecessor to many, many more that sprang up all over the county.